-- 58.64.
-The Project, as conditioned herein, will address the lack of affordable rental units in the Town.
-The Approved Project consists of 12 duplex units housed in six (6) structures, of which 25% of the units (3 units) will be designated as affordable units and subject to a deed rider as required by the Subsidizing Agency, together with 124 age-restricted (62+) senior residential units in a single, four-floor building, of which 25% of the units (31 units) will be made available for lease to low and moderate income persons. - 59.65.
+- 56-67.
+The Project, as conditioned herein, will address the lack of affordable rental units in the Town for seniors aged 75 and older, and will also address the lack of affordable homeownership units.
+The final proposed Project consists of 12 duplex units housed in six (6) structures, of which 25% of the units (3 units) will be designated as affordable units and subject to a deed rider as required by the Subsidizing Agency, together with 124 age-restricted (62+) senior residential units in a single, four-floor building, of which 25% of the units (31 units) will be made available for lease to low and moderate income persons. - 57.68.
 The creation of 124 units of senior rental housing, with 25% of such units made affordable to low and moderate income residents, is responsive to the concerns raised in the Arlington Master Plan and its determination that "[c]hanging demographics will result in a growing number of Arlington residents over the age of 65 in coming years.
 The Town may not be able to accommodate all of its older residents on fixed incomes in the coming years."
 Master Plan, p.88.